Updated Autumn 2020

 The Pupil Premium is a grant provided from central government, through local government, direct to schools.
 It is in addition to the school's delegated budget and is targeted to support those pupils who are most vulnerable to enable them to close the gap in achievement.
 The Pupil Premium is allocated to local authorities and schools with pupils that are known to have been eligible for free school meals (FSM)or have been or currently are a Child in Care of the Local Authority.
 Schools have had the freedom to spend the Premium, which is additional to the underlying schools budget, in a way they think will best to support the raising of attainment for the most vulnerable pupils.

-The Pupil Premium funding is in addition to the main school funding.
+The Pupil Premium funding & Catch Up is in addition to the main school funding.
 Below are the details of funding allocated to St Margaret's since the grant was introduced:

 A summary of the main barriers faced by eligible pupils: